-A hallmark of Professor Campbell’s career is his sustained commitment to research translation, implementation and policy impact.
-In 2024 he played a central role in establishing Australia’s first Cyberpsychology Support Centre, delivered by the IDCare Foundation, which embeds mental health care within cyber incident response services for individuals and small businesses affected by cybercrime.
-He is a member of the IDCare Foundation College of Experts, contributing specialist expertise in cyberpsychology to national cyber resilience and recovery initiatives.
+A hallmark of Professor Campbell’s career is his sustained commitment to research translation, implementation, and policy impact, particularly in the field of cyberpsychology.
+In 2024, he played a central role in establishing Australia’s first Cyberpsychology Support Centre, delivered by the IDCare Foundation.
+This centre embeds mental health care within cyber incident response services for individuals and small businesses affected by cybercrime, enhancing digital user experiences for those in distress.
+He is a member of the IDCare Foundation College of Experts, contributing specialist expertise in cyberpsychology to national initiatives aimed at cyber resilience and recovery.

 His scholarship in techno-ethics examines how digital systems can be designed, implemented, and governed in ways that are psychologically safe, developmentally appropriate, and socially responsible.
 This work has informed national and international policy discussions on youth wellbeing, cyber resilience, ethical artificial intelligence, and digital mental health.
 His international standing in the field is further reflected in his role as the Inaugural Australasian Editor of the journal Cyberpsychology, Behavior, and Social Networking.

-Professor Campbell currently co-leads the Health Equity and Implementation group for the Centre for Child and Adolescent Health Research, which is committed to consumer engagement and partnership advancement, ensuring that research is always relevant, impactful, and directly translates into tangible health benefits.
+Currently, Professor Campbell co-leads the Health Equity and Implementation group for the Centre for Child and Adolescent Health Research, which is committed to consumer engagement and partnership advancement, ensuring that research is always relevant, impactful, and translates into tangible health benefits.

 Professor Andrew J. Campbell